shokoladenmarmot/HugoHealthCrypto/README.md

 '''
 docker run <tag_name> <crypto_cyrrency_symbol>
 '''
-	NOTE: The program requires the argument "<crypto_cyrrency_symbol>" to be set!
+	NOTE: The program requires the argument "<crypto_cyrrency_symbol>" to be set.

 ### Example